Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

 :py:meth:`~.Lo.save_doc` extracts the file extension (i.e. "docx") and maps it to a corresponding filter name in Office (in this case, "Office Open XML Text").
 One concern is that it's not always clear which extension-to-filter mapping should be utilized.
 For instance, another suitable filter name for "docx" is "MS Word 2007 XML".
-This problem is essentially ignored, by hardwiring a fixed selection into :py:meth:`~.Lo.save_doc`.
+This problem is essentially ignored, by hard wiring a fixed selection into :py:meth:`~.Lo.save_doc`.

 Another issue is that the choice of filter sometimes depends on the extension and the document type.
-For example, a Writer document saved as a PDF file should use the filter "writer_pdf_Export", but if the document is a spreadsheet then "calc_pdf_Export" is the correct choice.
+For example, a Writer document saved as a PDF file should use the filter ``writer_pdf_Export``, but if the document is a spreadsheet then ``calc_pdf_Export`` is the correct choice.

 :py:meth:`~.Lo.save_doc` get document type from :py:meth:`.Info.report_doc_type` that calls :py:meth:`.Info.is_doc_type`
 to examine the document's service name which is accessed via the XServiceInfo_ interface: